When it comes to fake friends, we have all had them and we have all been one.

 You are not a “bad” person for having boundaries with fake friends – you’re a better, smarter, and more mature person.

-And you will fire, hire, promote, and demote accordingly and unapologetically – in light of how REAL of a friend you are to yourself – first and foremost.
+And you will fire, hire, promote, and demote accordingly and unapologetically – in light of how REAL of a friend you are to yourself.

 Life is so incredibly short and I promise… you will never look back and wish you had invested more of yours with fake friends.